itteco/iframely/README.md

     cp config.local.js.SAMPLE config.local.js
     vi config.local.js

-Setup values listed values as you with.
+Setup values listed in config as you wish.
 You may override any values from config.js.

 ### Run server